Halston Goes to the Desert for Pre-Fall 2019

 The Halston label has been a fixture in Los Angeles ever since the brand moved from New York to downtown L.A. seven years ago.

-The man behind the move was Ben Malka, who is the chairman and chief executive of the label and decided that Los Angeles was the place to be.
+The man behind the move was Ben Malka, who took over as the chairman and chief executive of the label and decided that Los Angeles was the place to be.
 He should know.
 For 16 years he was president of the BCBGMaxAzria Group here.
-He still believes that Los Angeles is a global city with world recognition when it comes to fashion innovation.
+He always believed that Los Angeles is a global city with world recognition when it comes to fashion innovation.

 The label continues along the path of sophisticated and sleek looks for the contemporary woman.
 For the brand’s pre-Fall 2019 collection, Chief Creative Officer Marie Mazelis said she wanted everything to feel peaceful and warm, “like the desert, the feeling of sun against the skin, a warm breeze,” she said.